ms6730/Updated-Version-SBI-/README.md

   - Change the name of the environment in `conda activate sbi_new` , include the name of the environment that you created to run this project
   - Save your changes
   - Open your verdee terminal
-  - Write on you terminal the following command: `sbatch run_ensemble.sh`
+  - Write on you terminal the following command: `sbatch evaluate_ensemble.sh`